01 of 03

 We'll use a combination of quick-pieced patchwork methods to sew the star quilt block.
 Read the entire quilt block pattern before you cut fabric and begin to sew.

 Choose Fabrics for the Quilt Block

 The colors mentioned in cutting instructions refer to the quilt block on the left.
-Scratch out my selections and insert your own color choices.
+Scratch out our selections and insert your own color choices.